 20. Service desks.
 The service desk will be a prime point of contact between the staff and the public, although staff will move through the public spaces regularly to offer assistance.
 The desk must be visually prominent, welcoming and spacious.
 The amount of space allocated for each staffing position at the desk is 50 square feet.
-The desk itself must be compact, modular and flexible rather than a traditional, permanent piece of casework.
-The space allocated includes the position's furniture and equipment, space for the staff member to sit or stand and the space for the public to sit or stand as they interact with the staff member.
-The desks must be designed to accommodate all equipment without interference to functionality or service.
-The design team must work closely with Library staff to ensure effective design and constructability of the desk.
+This space includes the position's furniture and equipment, space for the staff member to sit or stand and the space for the public to sit or stand as they interact with the staff member.
+The desks must be designed to accommodate each computer CPU below the counter.

 The desk will have two staff positions, at either sit down or stand-up height, and must be oriented so that staff at the desk faces customers as they approach for service, with generous queuing space for the public.
-Each staff position should have an adjustable height chair for the staff member at that position.
+Each staff position should have a chair for the staff member at that position.
 The desk design must be flexible to allow the library to accommodate new equipment and reconfigure each staff position as service needs change.